-Understanding Polysaccharide Storage Myopathy (PSSM)
+Managing Polysaccharide Storage Myopathy (PSSM) in Horses

 Polysaccharide Storage Myopathy (PSSM), also known as Equine Polysaccharide Storage Myopathy (EPSM), is a genetic condition that primarily affects Quarter Horses, Draft Horses, and Warmbloods, though it can occur in other breeds as well.
 This condition impairs a horse's ability to properly store glucose (sugar) in the muscles, making it unavailable when needed for energy.